florinpop17/app-ideas/Projects/1-Beginner/RISCuinho-core.md

 * iVerilog Installed
 * GTKWave Installed

-The project is constantly expanding, and I'm working to add new extensions and tools. the supporting ones as a graphical interface for analyzing the simulation/synthesis.
+The project is constantly expanding, and I'm working to add new extensions and tools to supporting ones as a graphical interface for analyzing the simulation/synthesis.

 ## User Stories